-The 1603 error is an MSI error code indicating a failure which is generic, but computer specific.
+The 1603 error is an MSI error code indicating a failure that is generic, but computer-specific.
 This document lists possible suggestions to solve this error.
 The following table lists known causes of 1603 errors when installing Adobe software.

-Note: If you are prompted with a Security dialog about removing explicitly defined permissions, click Yes.
+Note: If you are prompted with a Security dialog box about removing explicitly defined permissions, click Yes.

 - On Windows Vista